webblepebbles/MetalRenderr/README.md

   As long as your launcher doesn't mess with display libraries, GLFW or EGL (like Prism does), it would work.
 It has been verifyed to NOT work on Prism launcher.
 The
   Offical Mojang launcher works.

+- How do you name versions?

+  MetalRender version do not follow the typical vX.X.X format.
+Instead, they are named vX.X.
+If there is a bug fix, enchancement or it is very similar to the previous, it would be named vX.X.X, with an extra version number to indicate that it is a branch from the main version.

 ---

 ## Install